Todd Terry

 Todd Norton Terry (born April 18, 1967) is an American DJ, record producer and remixer in the genre of house music.
+His productions helped define the New York house scene in the 1990s and used extensive samples that blend the sounds of classic disco, the Chicago house sound, and elements of hip-hop.
+He has remixed a wide variety of artists.

 Musical career

 Todd Terry was influential in moving house music beyond the early Chicago house sound of 1984–86.
 He crossed the sounds of house with hip hop breaks to create a more energized and popular sound that was able to reach commercial success outside the underground house scene.
-His productions extensively used samples that blend the sounds of classic disco, the Chicago house sound, and elements of hip-hop.
+His productions extensively used samples that blended the sounds of classic disco, the Chicago house sound, and elements of hip-hop.

 Terry began his career in the 1980s, DJing at parties in New York.
 At first, he played Italo disco and hip-hop.
-Later he concentrated on house music upon its mid-'80s emergence.
+Later he concentrated on house music upon its mid-1980s emergence.
 He debuted as Masters at Work with the 12-inch "Alright Alright" (1987, Fourth Floor) and an edit from this was then included on the Chicago house vanguard compilation Jackmaster 1 (1987, D.J.
 International/Westside UK).

 Much of Terry's early work in the late 1980s is considered a milestone in the development of house and rave music.
 He was responsible for releasing two of the house era's most respected crossover remixes: "I'll House You" by the Jungle Brothers (summer 1988) and "Missing" by Everything but the Girl as a re-release in October 1995.
-His music was a driving force within the "acid house" scene in the UK with many tracks such as "Back to the Beat", "Can You Party", "A Day in the Life", "Weekend", "Party People", "Yeah, Buddy" and "Dreams of Santa-Anna", released under multiple aliases including the Todd Terry Project, Royal House, Black Riot, Swan Lake and Orange Lemon.
+His music was a driving force within the acid house scene in the UK with many tracks such as "Back to the Beat", "Can You Party", "A Day in the Life", "Weekend", "Party People", "Yeah, Buddy" and "Dreams of Santa-Anna", released under multiple aliases including the Todd Terry Project, Royal House, Black Riot, Swan Lake, and Orange Lemon.
 In the summer of 1988 at the peak of the UK acid house movement, "Can You Party" under his Royal House moniker reached No. 14 in the UK.

 Terry's notable releases during the 1990s include "Something Goin' On" and "Keep on Jumpin'", which were UK top-ten hits, with the vocals on both provided by Jocelyn Brown and Martha Wash.